 A Shared History - over 350 years of Christian community

 The history of the church which now meets at Emmanuel Christian Centre is rooted in the movement known as Churches of Christ with a shared history interwoven with other local denominations.
 The first Churches of Christ meeting in Ulverston is recorded to have taken place on the 19th March 1876 in the home of Sister Sarah Woods.
-Most of those in attendance were previously Baptist, having made a decision to live in New Testament teaching just a few days after attending a Churches of Christ campaign at Lindal in Furness.
+Most of those in attendance were previously Baptist, having made a decision to live in a 'less formal form of New Testament teaching' just a few days after attending a Churches of Christ campaign at Lindal in Furness.
 Churches of Christ researchers claim they have been in the Furness area since the 1600s with a direct link established between the church at Lindal and the founding of Tottlebank church in 1669 by the puritans Gabriel Camelford and Roger Sawrey.
 Churches of Christ, not originally a particular denomination, may also have met in the form of another dissenting group such as the early Quakers.
 The puritan background and evangelicalism of George Fox in the 1650s along with his rejection of state religion is similar.
-Records definitely show that the pastor of the Broughton Baptist church was originally a Quaker and that the church had 'inclined to Quakerism'; the closing of the church at Broughton being a factor which led to the opening of the church at Tottlebank and in turn the Churches of Christ.
+Records definitely show that the pastor of the Broughton Baptist church was originally a Quaker and that the church had later 'inclined to Quakerism'; the closing of the church at Broughton being a factor which led to the opening of the church at Tottlebank and in turn the Churches of Christ.

 Churches of Christ Period